FAQ

 I started playing drums when I was eight.

 My dad had an acoustic in his closet.
 We cleaned and restrung it and tuned it together.
 Then he showed me what chords he still knew.
-I took it from there and I taught myself by ear, but my dad taught me how to think for myself.I started playing in school bands at fourteen.
+I took it from there and I taught myself by ear, but he taught me how to think for myself.I started playing in school bands at fourteen.

 I had lots of friends who were super into music too, so we started playing together.
 This is when I got into electric guitars, amps, and pedals, which was super fun ‘cause I was mostly only an acoustic player till then.I started formal music studies at eighteen.